History of Ayurveda and Thai Yoga

 by

-When Theravada Buddharrivedives in the region (400-600 C.E.), wast was firmly established as a colloquial and unique variation still founded primarily on its Vedic roots but progressively influenced by the diversity found in early Thailand beginning in the Sukhothai period, followed by the Ayutthaya and Bangkok erStartingning in the Ayutthaya period (1351), we see influences from the Burmese, Japanese, Chinese, Malay, Philipines, and Portugal[3] consistent with the immigration and trade of the Kingdom during that time.
-This is also when we note the first documented arrival of Western doctors.
+When Theravada Buddhism arrived in the region (400-600 C.E.), it was was firmly established as a colloquial and unique variation still founded primarily on its Vedic roots but progressively influenced by the diversity found in early Thailand beginning in the Sukhothai period, followed by the Ayutthaya and Bangkok periods, Starting in the Ayutthaya period (1351), we see influences from the Burmese, Japanese, Chinese, Malay, Philipines, and Portugal[3] consistent with the immigration and trade of the Kingdom during that time.
+This is also when we first document the arrival of Western doctors.
 Traditional Burmese medicine especially came to the forefront before and after the sacking of Ayutthaya between 1765 and 1767 [4].
-The classics of Indian literature and Ayurveda were known and being distributed and or used by the Royal Court in Ayutthaya, such as the Ramayana, Rig Veda, Athara Veda, Caraka-Saṃhitā, Pradapika, and Sushruta Samhita.
-In addition, from its earliest days, the Thai Royal court was likely knowledgeable, by way of local culture and the literature of the Vedas and the Puranas, of the Hindu deities, and in particular, the deity and iconic symbols associated with Dhanvantari (Thai Pra Narai, Narayana, Jagannath).
+The classics of Indian literature and Ayurveda were known and utilized by the Royal Court in Ayutthaya, including the Ramayana, Rig Veda, Atharva Veda, Caraka-Saṃhitā, Pradāpika, and Sushruta Samhita.
+In addition, from its earliest days, the Thai Royal Court was likely knowledgeable, through local culture and the literature of the Vedas and the Puranas, of the Hindu deities, and in particular, the deity and iconic symbols associated with Dhanvantari (Thai Pra Narai, Narayana, Jagannath).
 It may be interesting to note that one of the oldest bronze statues in Thailand, now located in the National Museum in the ancient capital of Sukhothai, is that of Vishnu.
 Dhanvantari is an avatar of Vishnu in Hinduism.
-He is the physician to the Gods and generally the deity/spiritual icon of Ayurveda.
+He is the physician to the Gods and generally the deity or spiritual icon of Ayurveda.

 OM NAMO SHIVAGO

 When questioned by Abhaya, people said “he was alive” (jīvati), and therefore the child was called Jivaka; because the prince brought him up, he was called Komārabhacca (child of a Prince).
 It has been suggested, however, that Komārabhacca meant master of the Kaumarabhrtya science (the treatment of infants); VT.ii.174; in Dvy.
-(506-18) [12] he is called Kumarabhuta because of his medical profession.
+(506-18) [12], He is called Kumarabhuta because of his medical profession.

 PLEASE NOTE Another Jivaka Origin Story from the Pali: Mahavagga 8.1, Chapter 1: Tells of his parentage and how he came to be part of the King Bimbisara’s royal family, his journey to learn medicine, how he was introduced to the sick Buddha and some of his conversation and counseling with the Buddha.
-Interesting is how he convinced the Buddha to allow the Sangha Monks to wear clean and new robes!
+It is interesting how he convinced the Buddha to allow the Sangha Monks to wear clean and new robes!

 In researching Jivaka, Rajgir, and the ancient Nalanda University, there are references to Jivaka and also in connection with the Buddha from the Chinese authors Xuanzang (Hiuen Tsang) and Yijing, especially those of Xuanzang (Sixth Century between 630 and 643 CE).
 In one of his accounts, he writes, “North-east from Srigupta’s Fire-pit, and in a bend of the mountain wall, was a tope (stupa) at the spot where Jivaka, the great physician, had built a hall for the Buddha.
-Remains of the plants and trees within them still existed.
+The remains of the plants and trees within them still exist.
 Tathagata often stayed here.
 Beside the road, the ruins of Jivaka’s private residence still survive.”
 [14]

 Pali is an anachronistic/ancient Sanskrit language still used today by Theravada Buddhist monks.
 “Studies in Traditional Indian Medicine in the Pāḷi Canon: Jīvaka and Āyurveda,” (Kenneth G. Zysk, Journal of the International Association of Buddhist Studies 5, pp. 309–13) [15].
 Jivaka’s name is mentioned in the traditional Pali canon or writings of Theravada (Hinayana) Buddhism (Zysk, Kenneth, G. 1982).
-There are numerous additional references to him, his life, and his healing practices in the Pali Cannon.
+There are numerous additional references to him, his life, and his healing practices in the Pali Canon.
 There is some support for the idea that the “Giving of Robes” (Vin.i.268-81; AA.i.216) [16], where he made a gift to the Buddha of “a celestial shawl he received from a king named “Chanda Pradyotha” prompting the Buddha to give a famous sermon leading to the practice still followed today.

 Another example in the Pali Canon is Jivaka treating the Buddha for specific ailments using Ayurveda.
 “Once, when the Buddha was ill, Jīvaka found it necessary to administer a purge, and he had fat rubbed into the Buddha’s body and gave him a handful of lotuses to smell.
 Jīvaka was away when the purgative acted and suddenly remembered that he had omitted to ask the Buddha to bathe in warm water to complete the cure.
 The Buddha read his thoughts and bathed as required.
 (Vin.i.279f; DhA. (ii.164f)” [17]